niktrix/ethvm-socket-server/README.md

 #### Prerequisites

-Make sure that [RethinkDB](https://rethinkdb.com/docs/install/) and [Redis](https://redis.io/topics/quickstart) server is installed in your system.
+Make sure that [RethinkDB](https://rethinkdb.com/docs/install/) and [Redis](https://redis.io/topics/quickstart) server are installed in your system.

 In `configs` folder, you can change connection settings for the different available options.